My SuperFoods List

 Though lemon tastes acidic, it promotes and alkaline effect in the body.
 It is a very powerful antibacterial and antiviral fruit.
 It has long been used as a lver cleanser.
 Lemons contain many beneficial nutrients, notably citric acid, calcium, magnesium, vitamin C, bioflavonoids, pectin, and limonene, which all promote a strong immune system and resistance to infection.

 A fruit with an incredible range of healing properties, the lemon has long been used for treatment of many different health issues from simple throat infections to indigestion, constipation, dental problems, fever, hair care, skin care, internal bleeding, rheumatism, burns, weight loss, respiratory disorders, cholera and high blood pressure.
+See some great recipes for lemon juices.

 With a history that goes back into prehistory, Maca is known to be a powerful strength and stamina enhancer.
 It is also commonly used as an effective libido enhancer.
 Maca is an adaptogen, which means that it has the ability to balance and stabilize bodyily systems including the cardiovascular, nervous, endocrine, musculature and lymphatic system.